ArctosDB/documentation-wiki/_how_to/How-to-Use-Complex-Identifications.markdown

 ---
 title: How To Use Complex Identifications
 layout: default_toc
+author: Carla Cicero
+date: 2016-03-08
 ---
+# Complex Identifications

 ## Capabilities

-Arctos provides for the ability to link identifications (what a thing is called) with taxonomy (a formal naming system) via [http://arctos.database.museum/info/ctDocumentation.cfm?table=CTTAXA_FORMULA](Identification Formula).
+Arctos provides the ability to link identifications (what a thing is called) with taxonomy (a formal naming system) via [http://arctos.database.museum/info/ctDocumentation.cfm?table=CTTAXA_FORMULA](Identification Formula).
 This allows curatorial users to assert any amount of precision; a specimen may be exactly representative of a formal taxon name, there may be some ambiguity or mixing involved, or taxonomy may have only tangential relationships to the identification.

 ## Taxonomy